* Trump tweets on lack of progress in Mexico talks

-Much focus was also on the auto sector after Italy's Fiat Chrysler Automobiles MV abandoned its $35 billion offer for Renault SA, the latter seeing its shares tumble as much as 8%.
+Much focus was also on the auto sector after Italy's Fiat Chrysler Automobiles MV abandoned its $35 billion offer for Renault SA.
+Shares in the former were broadly flat, while the latter recovered somewhat after tumbling as much as 8%.

 Investors also sought out safe haven assets.
 Two-year Treasury yields struck their lowest since December 2017 in response, while futures have priced in around 68 basis points of easing by December.

-The yield on Germany's 10-year government bond - seen as one of the safest assets in the world - fell to new all-time lows ahead of the EBC's June meeting.
+The yield on Germany's 10-year government bond - seen as one of the safest assets in the world - plummeted to new all-time lows ahead of the EBC's June meeting.

 Policymakers are expected to try to give an ailing euro zone economy a boost and may even set the stage for more action later this year as an escalating global trade war saps growth and unravels the benefits of years of ECB stimulus.